StoecklAlexanderPeter/punchclock-uek-223/README.md

 # punchclock-uek-223

 ## What is a punch clock
-A ounch clock is used to record the time of people at work.
+A punch clock is used to record the time of people at work.

 ## Functions
 ### Included